 For some children, the time between the end of the school day and dinner at home is an opportunity to play in the park, hang out with friends, or catch up with homework.
 For parents, it’s an awkward time: jobs to do, errands to run, and kids to keep on the straight and narrow.

-“A good after-school club is one which gives children individual attention.
+A good after-school club is one which gives children individual attention.
 An after-school club provides remedial teaching and homework support for children between the ages of six and 12.

-“Children benefit from one-on-one attention coupled with group learning, and it is essential that staff dedicates sufficient time to get to know the children and understand their personalities,” she stresses.
-“A good afterschool club, particularly one which offers academic support, will not take a ‘one program fits all’ approach.”
+Children benefit from one-on-one attention coupled with group learning.
+It’s essential that staff dedicates sufficient time to get to know the children and understand their personalities.
+A good after school club, particularly one which offers academic support, will not take a ‘one program fits all’ approach.

 After-school clubs develop social skills

-“For example, they might promote concepts of interpersonal co-operation, support or respect among children, which can have a really positive impact on self-esteem and self-confidence, not only among the other children in the group but also in terms of their relationships with adults,” she adds.
+For example, they might promote concepts of interpersonal co-operation, support or respect among children.
+These can have a positive impact on self-esteem and self-confidence, not only among the other children in the group but also in terms of their relationships with adults.

-Van de Poll agrees.
-“The greatest benefit we see for our children, for example, is when they play and interact with each other.
-This is great for their confidence and independence, and particularly for language development.”
+The greatest benefit we see for children, is when they play and interact with each other.
+This is great for their confidence and independence, and particularly for language development.

 After-school activities build confidence

-After-school activity centres boost physical health
+After-school activity centers boost physical health

-After-school centres provide academic support
+After-school centers provide academic support

-Most after-school clubs in the Netherlands offer structured programs which directly address the specific needs of children.
+Most after-school clubs in the Netherlands offer structured programs that directly address the specific needs of children.
 Many offer assistance with homework or coursework – often in liaison with the pupil’s school – to address specific academic areas.

-“An after-school program can fill a gap not offered by the school, but should be viewed as complementary to school learning,” says van de Poll.
+An after-school program can fill a gap not offered by the school.
+View it as complementary to school learning.

 Technology, as well as being an established learning enabler, also has an important role to play in making learning fun.
-“Technology is the single biggest evolution in afterschool clubs,” notes Mooij.
-“We will routinely use computers to explain concepts to the children and they also find that a fun way of learning.”
+Technology is the single biggest evolution in after school clubs.
+Computers are used to explain concepts to the children who find this a fun way of learning.

-Learning Dutch at after-school programmes
+Learning Dutch at after-school programs

-“A positive approach towards learning is very important.
-Every child is unique and I am convinced that children benefit from a personal and positive approach,” Mooij concludes.
+A positive approach towards learning is very important.
+Every child is unique and children benefit from a personal and positive approach.